spring-cloud/spring-cloud-kubernetes/readme.md

 #### PropertySource Reload

 Some applications may need to detect changes on external property sources and update their internal status to reflect the new configuration.
-The reload feature of Spring Cloud Kubernetes is able to trigger an application reload when its related ConfigMap or Secret change.
+The reload feature of Spring Cloud Kubernetes is able to trigger an application reload when a related ConfigMap or Secret change.

 This feature is disabled by default and can be enabled using the configuration property `spring.cloud.kubernetes.reload.enabled=true`
  (eg. in the *application.properties* file).

 The following levels of reload are supported (property `spring.cloud.kubernetes.reload.strategy`):
-- **refresh (default)**: only spring beans annotated with `@ConfigurationProperties` or `@RefreshScope` are reloaded.
+- **refresh (default)**: only configuration beans annotated with `@ConfigurationProperties` or `@RefreshScope` are reloaded.
 This reload level leverages the refresh feature of Spring Cloud Context.
 - **restart_context**: the whole Spring _ApplicationContext_ is gracefully restarted.
 Beans are recreated with the new configuration.
 - **shutdown**: the Spring _ApplicationContext_ is shut down to activate a restart of the container.